prometheus/docs/content/blog/2016-07-23-pull-does-not-scale-or-does-it.md

 which Prometheus was built, although workarounds are often possible ([via the Pushgateway or restructuring your setup](/docs/practices/pushing/)).
-In any case, these remaining concerns about pull-based monitoring are usually not scaling-related, but concern some other operational difficulty that pulling poses in certain environments.
+In any case, these remaining concerns about pull-based monitoring are usually not scaling-related, but due to network operation difficulties around opening TCP connections.

 ## All good then?